Start From

 Certification card

-Logbook (showing proof of min.
-1 logged dive within the last year)
+Logbook (minimum 1 logged dive within the last year)

 End of Tour!

-The cost is for a minimum of 2 people, at a per person rate!
+The cost is based on a minimum of 2 people, at a per-person rate.